team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/passion-fruit.md

 | Weed control | Mulching helps control weeds.
 Hand-pull or use organic herbicides for persistent weeds.

 ## Harvesting:
+Fruits are ready for harvest 70 to 80 days after pollination, usually in mid to late summer and sometimes longer.
+Mature fruits can take up to 6 months.
 <update>In Sri Lanka, passion fruit can be harvested year-round, with peak seasons typically occurring twice a year.
 Fruits are ready when they turn from green to purple or yellow (depending on variety) and fall to the ground.</update>

 ## Curing:
 Passion fruit does not require curing.
 It can be eaten fresh or used in juices and desserts.

 ## Storage
-Store passion fruit at room temperature for up to a week, or refrigerate for up to two weeks. <update>In Sri Lanka's humid climate, refrigeration is recommended for longer storage.
+ <update>Store passion fruit at room temperature for up to a week, or refrigerate for up to two weeks.
+In Sri Lanka's humid climate, refrigeration is recommended for longer storage.
 Local markets often sell freshly harvested fruits for immediate consumption.</update>

 ## Protecting your plants
 ### Pest control
+**Pest type:**
+ Snails, Slugs**,** passion butterfly, nematodes
-**Pest type:** <update>Fruit flies, mealy bugs, scale insects, red spider mites</update>
+<update>Fruit flies, mealy bugs, scale insects, red spider mites</update>

 **Symptoms:** Holes in leaves, fruit damage, wilting, <update>premature fruit drop</update>

-**Control method:** Remove diseased plant/fruit, cover the mature fruit with paper or a mesh, use organic pesticides for insects and neem oil for fungal diseases. <update>Implement integrated pest management techniques, including the use of pheromone traps for fruit flies.</update>
+**Control method:** Remove diseased plant/fruit, cover the mature fruit with paper or a mesh, <update>use organic pesticides for insects and neem oil for fungal diseases.
+Implement integrated pest management techniques, including the use of pheromone traps for fruit flies.</update>

 ### Disease Control
 **Disease type:** <update>Passion fruit woodiness virus, collar rot, brown spot</update>